AdmiralEM/portable_dev_setup/README.md

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

-You're free to use, share, and modify this work — just keep it open and respect the same license in derivatives.
+You're free to use, modify, and share — just keep it open and preserve the same license in derivatives.

----